prl-mushr/mushr-website/content/tutorials/coordination.md

 weight: 3
 ---

-<h2> By: <a href='https://www.linkedin.com/in/p-chanrun/'>Podshara Chanrungmaneekul</a>, <a href='https://www.linkedin.com/in/aditmjha/'> Adit Jha </h2>
+<h2> By: <a href='https://www.linkedin.com/in/p-chanrun/'>Podshara Chanrungmaneekul</a>, <a href='https://www.linkedin.com/in/aditmjha/'> Adit Jha</a> </h2>
 <img src="/tutorials/coordination_planner/4car4task.gif" width="1000" >

 ## Introduction

 ### Goal

-This tutorial will teach you how to setup the Enhance Conflict-Based Search with Optimal Task Assignment (ECBS-TA) planning algorithm on a set of MuSHR cars.
+This tutorial will teach you how to setup the [Enhanced Conflict-Based Search with Optimal Task Assignment](https://act.usc.edu/publications/Hoenig_AAMAS2018a.pdf) (ECBS-TA) planning algorithm on a set of MuSHR cars.
 ECBS-TA produces a set of collision free trajectories, one for each car, from start to goal.
 By the end of the tutorial, a set of cars will be able to generate paths that avoid each other.

 ### Requirements